chippyash/Strong-Type/README.md

     $r = RationalTypeFactory::fromString('2/3');
 </pre>

+NB. the RationalTypeFactory::fromFloat() method will use a default tolerance level of 1e-15.
+As in the example above, you can set a different level, although on a 64 bit system, 1e-17 is about the limit.

 All types support the TypeInterface:

 *  get() - return the value as a PHP native type (if possible)